• Skip to primary navigation

 Finally, it’s a good idea to get a transit card or something that lets you use the mass transit in your city.
 Being able to hop on the subway or a bus can save you a lot of time when you’re walking orders.
 I’ve walked orders a few times when I’ve visited New York, and being able to hop on the subway has definitely saved me time.

-The first two items are really all you need, with a transit pass a good item to consider as well.
-But as long as you have a delivery bag (the DoorDash one will do) and decent shoes, you should be fine.
+The first two items are really all you need if you want to walk orders, with a transit pass a good item to consider as well.
+But as long as you have a delivery bag (the DoorDash one will do) and good shoes, you should be fine.

 Is Walking DoorDash Orders Worth It?

-DoorDash walking also is useful if you work in an office and want to make a few bucks during your lunch break.
-Even if you’re in work clothes, you can still walk around and deliver a few orders during the lunch break without getting dirty or breaking a sweat.
+DoorDash walking is also useful if you work in an office and want to make a few bucks during your lunch break.
+Even if you’re in work clothes, you can still walk around and deliver an order or two during your lunch break without getting dirty or breaking a sweat.
 It’s a nice way to get some steps in and make a few extra bucks too.

 The other time I consider walking DoorDash orders is if I’m traveling and don’t have access to a bike or car.
-One of the big advantages of DoorDash is that you can do it in any state.
+One of the big advantages of DoorDash is that you can deliver for DoorDash in any state.
 When I’m traveling, I like to turn on the DoorDash app and see if I can get any decent orders.
 It allows me to explore a new city and get paid while I do it!

 With all that being said, walking orders isn’t the best way to do DoorDash, and the only reason I’d do DoorDash as a walker is if I simply wanted to earn a little bit of extra money or I just wanted to get some exercise and fresh air and get paid while I do it.
-I see DoorDash walking as something to do mainly for fun.
+I see DoorDash walking as something to do mainly for fun, rather than as something to do for money.

 If you’re looking to make real money from DoorDash, I highly recommend getting a bike, ebike, or electric scooter.
 These vehicles aren’t that expensive and you’ll earn your money back quickly.
 The way I see it, buying an ebike or electric scooter to do food delivery with can be treated as an investment – buy a solid ebike or scooter and use it to do deliveries.
 You’ll make all of your money back if you use the right delivery strategies.